ThatNintendoNerd/Smush-Material-Research/gamma.md

 </div>
 Textures with sRGB formats store nonlinear color data.
 The texture values are converted to linear floating point values in the range 0.0 to 1.0 using the
 <a href="https://en.wikipedia.org/wiki/SRGB#The_sRGB_transfer_function_(%22gamma%22)" target="_blank">sRGB transfer function</a>.
 The conversion from the sRGB texture values directly to floating point doesn't introduce any of the artifacts caused by applying the adjustment manually in an image editor.

-Textures with color data such as col maps and diffuse maps must be saved as sRGB to render correctly in game.
-The shader values are assumed to use linear gamma, so the final conversion back to sRGB to display the colors on screen will cause color textures saved without an sRGB format to look washed out.
+Smash Ultimate uses the sRGB format for storing the final color to be displayed on screen, so textures storing color data should also use a format with "sRGB" as part of the format name.

 ### Unorm (Unsigned Normalized / Linear / Linear Unsigned)
 <div class="row">